Wheaton Academy is committed to partnering with your family to make Christian education affordable.

 Frequently Asked Questions

 Our financial aid application process opens in November.
-Over 80% of our financial aid is awarded by March 15 each year so we encourage families needing financial aid to submit their applications as soon as possible.
+Over 80% of our financial aid is awarded by end of February each year, so we encourage families needing financial aid to submit their applications as soon as possible.
+December 31st is the deadline for returning families.
+We encourage new families to follow a similar timeline to be considered for aid awards in February.
+Financial aid will be limited starting in March.

 Wheaton Academy offers two additional types of scholarships—Need-Based and Merit-Based.

-Need-based scholarships are only awarded to families who have first completed the FACTS application for financial aid.
+Endowed scholarships are only awarded to families who have first completed an application for financial aid.
 Then, a brief, additional essay may be required from the family.
-The application for this scholarship typically opens in December.

-Merit-based scholarships are one-time scholarships of $1,000 awarded only to students in the incoming freshmen class.
-Families do not have to complete the FACTS application; they only need to complete a brief essay found on our website.
-The application for this scholarship typically opens in March.
+Merit-based scholarships are one-time scholarships of $1,000 awarded only to enrolled students in the incoming freshmen class.
+Families do not have to complete an aid application; they only need to complete a brief essay as a part of the application.

 Current families who pay reduced tuition because of financial aid can expect to receive similar levels of funding each year if their financial circumstances remain the same.
 Typically, families pay part of any annual tuition increase and Wheaton Academy takes on part as well.